Waheeda Rehman: Later roles and sporadic work

 Rehman began experimenting with roles at this stage of career.
 She accepted the offer to play a mother to Jaya Bhaduri in Phagun (1973).
 In her new innings from the '70s, her successful films include Kabhi Kabhie (1976), Trishul (1978), Jwalamukhi (1980), Naseeb (1981), Namkeen (1982), Dharam Kanta (1982), Namak Halaal (1982), Coolie (1983), Mashaal (1984), Chandni (1989) and Lamhe (1991).
 Kabhi Kabhie, Namkeen, Chandni and Lamhe garnered her nominations for the Filmfare Award for Best Supporting Actress.
 Film expert Rajesh Subramanian reported that Manmohan Desai had approached Rehman, on behalf of Shammi Kapoor, during the making of Naseeb.
 In the song "John Jani Janardhan", Kapoor and Rehman make a grand-entry holding hands.
 Incidentally, this was the first time the two stars appeared together on screen.
-After her appearance in Lamhe (1991), she announced a sabbatical from the film industry.
+After her appearance in Lamhe, she announced a sabbatical from the film industry.

-Initially, Rehman was supposed to play the role of her frequent co-star Amitabh Bachchan's mother in Karan Johar's ensemble family drama Kabhi Khushi Kabhie Gham...
-(2001).
+Initially, Rehman was supposed to play the role of her frequent co-star Amitabh Bachchan's mother in Karan Johar's ensemble family drama Kabhi Khushi Kabhie Gham (2001).
 However, after having shot a few scenes, she dropped out of the film due to her husband's death in November 2000; subsequently, her role was then played by Achala Sachdev.
 In recent years, she has played motherly roles in Om Jai Jagadish (2002), Water (2005), 15 Park Avenue (2005), Rang De Basanti (2006) and Delhi 6 (2009), all of which earned her critical acclaim.

 In 2011, she was honoured by the Government of India with the Padma Bhushan, and in 2013 with the Cenetary Award for Indian Film Personality for her contribution to Indian Cinema.
 A biography has been written and published in 2014 about Rehman, entitled Conversations With Waheeda Rehman, which consist of interviews collected by author and director Nasreen Munni Kabir.

 Personal life

-In April 1974, Rehman married Shashi Rekhi (also known by his screen name Kamaljeet), and both had worked together prior in the film Shagoon (1964).
-She has 2 children: Sohail Rekhi and Kashvi Rekhi, both of them are writers.
-After her marriage, she lived in a farmhouse in Bangalore but after the death of her husband on 21 November 2000, she moved back to her sea-view bungalow in Bandra, Mumbai, where she currently resides.
+In April 1974, Waheeda married Shashi Rekhi (also known by his screen name Kamaljeet).
+They had worked together in the film Shagoon (1964).
+They had two children, Daughter Kashvi and son Sohail.
+After her marriage, they lived in a farmhouse in Bangalore but after Rekhi's death on 21 November 2000, Waheeda moved back to Bandra, Mumbai, where she currently lives.

-Rehman is private about her life and seldom speaks about it, as said in an interview at the launch of Conversations with Waheeda Rehman: "I don’t want to get into it.
+She is private about her life and seldom speaks about it, as said in an interview at the launch of Conversations with Waheeda Rehman: "I don't want to get into it.
 My private life should remain private.
-It is nobody’s business.
+It is nobody's business.
 I know we are public figures, so when I fight with my husband, do you want to know about it?"